Vicia faba: Malta

-They are a primary ingredient of the Maltese kusksu, a vegetable soup primarily containing fava beans and pasta beads.
+They are a primary ingredient of the Maltese kusksu, a vegetable soup primarily containing broad beans and pasta beads.
 They are also used in an appetizer called bigilla where they are served as a pureé mixed with olive oil, lemon juice, garlic, parsley and mint.
 It is served with bread or crackers.

 Mexico

-In Mexico, fava beans are often eaten in a soup called sopa de habas, meaning "fava soup".
+In Mexico, broad beans are often eaten in a soup called sopa de habas, meaning "broad bean soup".
 They are also eaten fried, salted, and dried, as a snack, either by themselves or in combination with other salted, dried beans and nuts.

 Morocco

-In Morocco, fava beans are cooked, steamed or made into tabiṣart, a dip sold as a street food and commonly eaten in winter.
+In Morocco, broad beans are cooked, steamed or made into tabiṣart, a dip sold as a street food and commonly eaten in winter.

 Nepal

-In Nepal, fava beans are called bakulla.
+In Nepal, broad beans are called bakulla.
 They are eaten as a green vegetable when the pods are young, generally stir-fried with garlic.
-When dried, fava beans are eaten roasted, or mixed with other legumes, such as moong beans, chick peas, and peas, and called qwati.
+When dried, broad beans are eaten roasted, or mixed with other legumes, such as moong beans, chick peas, and peas, and called qwati.
 The mixture, soaked and germinated, is cooked as soup and consumed with rice or beaten rice on the occasion of Janai Purnima also known as Rakshya Bandhan, a festival celebrated by the Hindus.
 The dry and stir-fried version of qwati is called biraula.
 The qwati soup is believed to reinvigorate the body affected by monsoon paddy season.